Republican Muslim Coalition

 The Republican Muslim Coalition (RMC), is an American Muslim political advocacy group established in 2012.
 RMC works to build ties between the American Muslim community and the Republican Party in the United States and elevate American Muslim voices in American Politics.
 The founder and president of RMC is lawyer Saba Ahmed.

 History

 The founder and president of RMC, Saba Ahmed, left the Democratic Party in 2011.
-She has stated that she started the Republican Muslim Coalition in 2012 after finding that many of her views, such as her stance against abortion rights and her support for low taxes, were consistent with the "traditional" Republican platforms.
+She has stated that the Republican Muslim Coalition in 2012 after finding that many of her views, such as her stance against abortion rights and her support for low taxes, were consistent with the traditional Republican platforms.
 At the same time, she has acknowledged the challenge of Islamophobia within the Republican Party.

 In 2015, the RMC called for tougher action against the Islamic State following the November 2015 Paris attacks, insisting that the group did not represent Islam.
 Following President Donald Trump's proposal for a "total and complete shutdown" of Muslims entering the United States, Ahmed challenged Trump to attend an Islamic prayer service at a mosque.

 In 2016, Ahmed urged Muslim Americans to vote Republican.
 In 2017, she said she was "deeply hurt by Donald Trump's ignorant views of Islam."